liyuanqiu/reduz/README.md

 > A `react` state management tool based on `useReducer` and `context`

-`Reduz` is just a toy, it has not NPM package, DO NOT use it in production.
+`Reduz` is just a toy, it has no NPM package, DO NOT use it in production.

 ## Motivation